 Work to Resolve Tough Child Custody Issues Without Costly LitigationIn some cases involving non-married parents and custody, there is usually a middle ground that can be reached through skillful, resourceful negotiations.
 In other cases, the case becomes contested (just like a divorce) and the judge has to rule on the matter after a trial.
 When it comes to custody matters, many judges expect parties to do everything possible to alleviate animosity and work toward a reasonable solution.
 Stange Law Firm, PC, has earned respect among legal and social service professionals, and judges know that I put the child’s welfare first.
 If your case turns out to be contested, Stange Law Firm, PC, can help you as well.
 If you are an unmarried parent involved in a child custody dispute, Stange Law Firm, PC is ready to help.
 We provide advocacy for clients involved in all types of custody matters, including:

 - Paternity and father’s rights issues: Even when the father is on the birth certificate, they still do not have enforceable custody rights.
 A paternity case can help ensure that happens.

-- Child support issues for non-married parent: By filing a paternity case, the parties can enter an order as to child support.
+- Child support issues for non-married parents: By filing a paternity case, the parties can enter an order for child support.

 - Parenting schedules and enforcement: Through a paternity case, the parents can end up with a parenting plan or custody schedule just like divorcing parents.

-- Contempt and enforcement: After a parenting plan and child support order is put in place, just like divorcing parents, parties have to comply with these judgments and orders.
+- Contempt and enforcement: After a parenting plan and child support order are put in place, just like divorcing parents, parties have to comply with these judgments and orders.

 - DNA Testing: In some cases, the paternity of the father is in dispute.
 Through a paternity case, paternity testing can take place to ensure that it is established who is the biological father.